 Talk less.
 Listen more.
 Journeying alongside them will help them feel valued and loved, and it will increase their skill set for navigating life’s difficulties.

-Kirsten Knox, Senior Director of Ministry Partnerships at YMI.
-Kirsten was part of the second class to complete the YMI two-year coaching and training class in 2009.
+Kirsten Knox is the Executive Director of Youth Ministry Institute.
+Kirsten was part of the second class to complete the Youth Ministry Institute two-year coaching and training class in 2009.
 She has since been a coach on multiple occasions.
 Kirsten Knox is married and a graduate of Asbury University with a degree in youth ministry.
-She began working in youth ministry in 2000, serving Pasadena Community United Methodist Church for a decade.
+She began working in youth ministry in 2000, serving Pasadena Community United Methodist Church for a decade and still ministers to young people at Radius Church in St. Petersburg, FL.
 Click the social links below to engage with Kirsten.